JamieGoodson/gatefold/README.md

 Raspotify should now be sending out MQTT messages whenever you pause/play (etc) a track.
 You can confirm this by following the Raspotify logs in realtime:

-`sudo journalctl —follow -u raspotify`
+`sudo journalctl --follow -u raspotify`

 You should see it publish a MQTT message on each event.
+That's it!
+Your browser app should respond to these events.

 ### Dev